A vision for the layout of Edinburgh’s George Street is set to be considered by councillors next week.

 The concluding report notes the benefit of using a trial approach to help inform design discussions for the project.

-In September 2014 the Council introduced a dedicated two-way cycle lane, additional pedestrian space and a one-way traffic system for cars as part of a one-year-trial.
+the Council introduced a dedicated two-way cycle lane, additional pedestrian space and a one-way traffic system for cars as part of a one-year-trial.

 This was used as a starting point for a detailed design discussion, involving regular feedback and suggestions from stakeholders as a means of developing a long-term design for the street.